Motor Oil, Car Battery Fluid, Coolants

 Car Battery Fluid

 Vehicles with maintenance-free batteries don’t require checking the car battery fluid.
 However, other car batteries must have their individual cells refilled from time to time.
-You should check your car battery fluid level at least once a month, and even more often during hot months or during periods of extended use.
+You should check your car or truck battery fluid level at least once a month, and even more often during hot months or during periods of extended use.
 Always fill your battery with distilled water because regular drinking water contains chemicals that are harmful, which can shorten your battery’s life.

 Check Your Auto Fluids Regularly